Holton Gun & Bow Club

-The next 15 shots must go only to the eggs
+The next 15 shots must go for score only to the eggs

 (no more shots on the paper target after eggs are called).

-- Permitted: 1 shot per Egg starting from the left toward the
+- Permitted: 1 shot per Egg starting from the top-left toward the

 - Immediately following the last egg shot, the shooter shall

-make the gun safe and return it to the rack.
+make his gun safe and return it to the rack.

-After the other shooters have finished, all other equipment and brass
+After all other shooters have finished, other equipment and brass

 may be removed from the bench.

-- When everyone on the relay is done, the range will be made
+- When everyone on the relay is finished, the range will be made

-safe and a scorer will go down range to score the hits &
+An official will go down range to inspect eggs &

 replace broken eggs for the next relay.

-(The egg shell must at least be cracked to count as a hit.
+(The egg shell must be cracked to count as a hit.